junxit/us-congress-bills-115/metadata.md

 - 2017-01-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H67-69)
 - 2017-01-04 — Referred to the Subcommittee on Trade.
 - 2017-01-05 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2017-10-04 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2018-03-22 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+With written report No. 115-217.
+- 2018-03-22 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+With written report No. 115-217.
+- 2018-03-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 362.